Changzhou: History

+Following the completion of the Grand Canal in 609, Changzhou prospered as a stop along its course.
+During the interregnum between the Sui and Tang, the city of Piling (毗陵) was the capital of Shen Faxing's short-lived Liang Kingdom (619–620).

+In spring 1275, Mongol forces briefly occupied Changzhou after its surrender on 8 April, but the city reverted to Southern Song control a week later.
+In autumn, the Mongols launched a siege lasting about 45 days.
+On 5 December, commander Bayan issued an ultimatum: surrender for amnesty or face annihilation.
+After one day, the Mongols breached the city on 6 December and ordered a general massacre; only some 400 women and children were reportedly spared.
+The operation may have intimidated the Song populace and prompted other cities to surrender smoothly to avoid a similar outcome.

+Changzhou served as a prefectural seat (fu) of Ming Nanzhili and the Qing provinces of Jiangnan and Jiangsu.
+In the 1850s and 1860s, the Taiping Rebellion held the area.
+One of five palaces housing the leaders of Taiping was constructed in Changzhou.
+Today the ruins of the "King's Palace" can be found near the People's No. 1 Hospital.

+In the 1920s, Changzhou started to attract cotton mills.
+The cotton industry got a boost in the late 1930s when businesses began relocating outside of Shanghai due to its Japanese occupation.
+On January 1, 1953, Changzhou was set as a provincially administered municipality.

 As approved by State Council on June 8, 1995, Wujin County was promoted to Wujin City, with the government set in Hutang Town.
 In 1999, as approved by the provincial government, Taixiang Town of Jiaoqu District was revoked and incorporated into Xueyan Town of Wujin City.

 Geography

 Changzhou is located in the Yangtze Delta region, in the northwestern part of the Taihu Lake Plain.
 It is bordered by the Yangtze River in the north, Taihu Lake in the south, Anhui province and Nanjing in the southwest, Wuxi in the east and Zhenjiang in the west.
 It is equidistant from Shanghai and Nanjing, and 144 kilometres from the provincial capital Nanjing.
 Southwest of the Yili mountains, mountain peaks have Maoshan.

 Changzhou has Tao Lake and Ge Lake.
 Rivers are Beijing–Hangzhou Grand Canal, Wuyi Canal, Tai Ge Canal, Jingxi, South Canal and so on.
 Changzhou has a dense network of waterways, and in the 1930s, when flooding broke out in the southern part of the Yangtze River, Zhou Chen went to the southern part of the Yangtze River to control the water, he greatly promoted the enclosure of lakes to create fields.
-The local government created of land in 20 years, making Furong Lake, Yang Lake and Linjin Lake gradually shrink to the point of disappearing.
+The local government created 2467 ha of land in 20 years, making Furong Lake, Yang Lake and Linjin Lake gradually shrink to the point of disappearing.